lineality/Online_Voting_Using_One_Time_Pads/README.md

 Resilience: One strategy: Part of an online system may be to increase the number of channels by which people can try to vote, and possibly have a backup-pad.
 Thereby, if bad-agents shut down the main channel for sending in votes (which may be a single point of failure) the process will not be disrupted.

+Is there a formal way to map the attack-surface areas of, and to compare, different systems of voting?

 # A Practical Election Management Package